 I was recently asked to give a webinar on Project Management.
-I love to share things I’ve learned with others, so naturally I readily accepted the invitation.
-Shortly thereafter I started having some discouraging thoughts like, “Wait…I don’t have any formal project management training…what do I know about Project Management?
+I love to share things I’ve learned with others, so naturally, I readily accepted the invitation.
+Shortly after that, I started having some discouraging thoughts like, “Wait…I don’t have any formal project management training…what do I know about Project Management?
 How do I do my job?
-Is there really anything significant about what I do as a project manager that could possibly help someone else?”
-Needless to say, it is not always easy to see the forest for the trees.
+Is there anything significant about what I do as a project manager that could help someone else?”
+It is not always easy to see the forest for the trees.

-Project status tracking sheet.
 I have a simple Excel spreadsheet with the name/number of a project in one column and a brief sentence about the current status of the project in another column.
 I review this sheet nearly every morning, making updates where necessary and then write up my to-do list for the day.
-This daily brief snapshot of all of my projects helps me to be sure I don’t let any tasks on my projects slip or go unnoticed.
+This brief daily snapshot of all of my projects helps me to be sure I don’t let any tasks on my projects slip or go unnoticed.

-Communication Tracking.
-We use Basecamp, a project collaboration tool, to manage communication and file sharing with our customers.
+We use Mavenlink and Basecamp, project collaboration tools, to manage communication and file sharing with our customers.
 This enables me to easily track the emails back and forth to a particular client.
 This is especially useful when evaluating project scope creep.
-Basecamp is a great tool for this, but in lieu of Basecamp, one could simply organize customer emails and notes from verbal conversations by project.
+Basecamp is a great tool for this, but instead of Basecamp, one could simply organize customer emails and notes from verbal conversations by project.